 Perhaps the biggest difference between residential roofing and commercial roofing are the numbers associated with the labor and the costs.
 As mentioned in the strip mall example, there are times where a residential roof and a commercial roof can look similar.
 On some rare occasions, they can look the exact same.
 However, that is where all similarities end because there is a much different procedure with residential roofing when compared against commercial roofing.

 Residential roofing still utilizes a lot of resources to construct and install the roof.
 This is important to understand, but commercial buildings and roofing utilize even more resources and require a lot more money to install and maintain the roof.

-The most obvious difference between commercial and residential buildings is the area, which of course adds to the cost of anything.
+The most obvious difference between commercial and residential buildings in the area, which of course adds to the cost of anything.
 But there are also a number of things that commercial buildings need to deal with when they are getting their roofs installed and repaired.
-But there are other a host of other things that comprise the labor and costs associated with commercial roofing that are not issues in residential roofing.
+But there are other a host of other things that comprise the labor and costs associated with commercial roofing that is not issued in residential roofing.

 A lot of commercial roofs, especially the ones that represent bigger buildings such as warehouses and shopping centers, need other things installed that are not one ounce relevant to residences.
-The best example of these are piping, smoke stacks, and air flow systems.
+The best example of these is piping, smokestacks, and airflow systems.
 These are things that definitely exist and can be options in residences in the form of chimneys and fireplaces, but they are much more common (and necessary in some cases) for commercial buildings.